If You Had My Love: Background

-Composition
+Composition and lyrics

-"If You Had My Love" is a mid-tempo pop and R&B song with a length of four minutes and twenty-five seconds (4:25), which contains elements of salsa and hip hop.
-The song was written and composed mainly by Rodney Jerkins, LaShawn Daniels and Cory Rooney, with Lopez herself contributing to the lyrics; Jerkins also served as producer.
+Musically, "If You Had My Love" is a mid-tempo pop and R&B song with a length of four minutes and twenty-five seconds (4:25), which contains elements of salsa and hip hop.
+The song was written and composed mainly by Rodney Jerkins, LaShawn Daniels and Cory Rooney, with Lopez also penning lyrics; Jerkins also served as producer.
 It is written in the key of B minor with a tempo of 94 beats per minute.
 The instrumentation of "If You Had My Love" consists of a piano and guitar.
 Lopez's vocals in the song span from the lower note of A♯3 to the higher note of E♯5.
 BBC Music writer Michael Cragg remarked that her vocals possessed a "cooing innocence".
 Beth Johnson of Entertainment Weekly described the song as "slow-funk".

-Lyrically, the song resembles a conversation, in which Lopez confronts her admirer in an "insistent" manner with a number of ground rules before they can begin a relationship.
+Lyrically, the song has Lopez confronting her admirer in an "insistent" manner with a number of ground rules before they can begin a relationship.
 MTV's James Dinh said Lopez "lets her insecurities get the best of her" on the track.
 Billboard writer Leslie Richin wrote that it "served as a cautionary tale for admirers who might one day have a chance with the budding starlet.
 Bottom line: liars and cheaters need not apply."
 In the song's opening lines, Lopez states: "Now if I gave you me, this is how it's got to be / First of all I won't take you cheatin' on me / Tell me who can I trust if I can't trust in you / And I refuse to let you play me for a fool."
 In the chorus, she poses the question: "If you had my love / And I gave you all my trust... / Would you lie to me / And call me baby?"
-Lopez explained in her book True Love (2014) that the lyrics refer to "the beginning of a new relationship and what I expect and what I want," saying that "there's a little bit of fear in there too, and a feeling of, what will you do if I give you my heart?"
+Lopez explained in her book True Love (2014) that the lyrics refer to "the beginning of a new relationship and what I expect and what I want", saying that "there's a little bit of fear in there too, and a feeling of, what will you do if I give you my heart?"
 The verses consist of her "trying to lay down the rules", while the chorus expresses "all of the fear" that she feels.
 Jocelyn Vena of MTV News noted that "If You Had My Love" marked the beginning of Lopez exploring the topic of love, which she has continued throughout her career.